 Our flagship project relates to the population monitoring of southern right whales which breed along the southern Cape coast.

 We have been monitoring the South African population of southern right whales since 1979 through a series of annual photo-identification aerial surveys.
 This survey is conducted each year in October during which all female southern right whales with calves between Nature’s Valley and Muizenberg are counted and photographed.
-These surveys have been conducted since 1979, leading to an uninterrupted data series of nearly 40 years, or one of the longest running datasets of any marine mammal in the world, making it an extremely valuable dataset that is of national and inter-national importance.
+This 40 year of standardised survey series is one of the longest continuous data sets for any marine mammal in the world, making it an extremely valuable dataset that is of national and inter-national importance.

 Using the photographs of the whale´s unique callosity pattern, we are able to identify each individual female, allowing us to follow them over time.
 Through this method called “photo-identification”, we are able to derive the main population parameters, such as age of first calving, calving interval (how often the same female has a calf), calf survival rates, number of calving females, total population size and population trend over time.